 Edge case states empty, partial, all completed

 The accordion component didn't exist in Mailmodo's system before this project.
-I worked with the senior PM and engineer together to define its behaviour — what a step looks like collapsed, how it expands, what the completed state communicates, and how the CTA sits inside it.
-After we aligned on the interaction, I documented the component's anatomy and states in Figma so it wasn't a one-off tied to this feature.
-Any future screen in the product could pull and reuse it.
+I worked with the senior PM and engineer to define its behaviour — collapsed state, expanded state, completed state, CTA placement.
+After alignment, I documented the anatomy and spacing in Figma so it could be reused anywhere in the product, not just here.

 Working directly with the engineer on handoff meant I could also resolve edge cases in real time rather than catching them post-implementation small things like padding behaviour when the preview illustration is taller than the description text, or how the chevron icon animates on expand.